-Symptoms depend on which organs are affected, and may include swelling, fatigue and weakness, shortness of breath and numbness, tingling, or pain in the hands or feet.
+Symptoms depend on which organs are affected and may include swelling, fatigue and weakness, shortness of breath, numbness, and tingling or pain in the hands or feet.
 Often, the first signs of amyloidosis are orthopedic conditions such as spinal stenosis or carpal tunnel syndrome.
 Depending on the type of amyloidosis, medications, chemotherapy or a stem-cell transplant may be options.

 Pulmonary Arterial Hypertension (PAH)

 Pulmonary Arterial Hypertension, or PAH, is a rare disease characterized by high pressures in the lung circulation.
 This disease carries a very high risk of morbidity and mortality if left untreated.
 Given the rarity of this condition and the significant overlap in symptoms and signs with other disease processes, it requires specialized care with expertise and a highly sophisticated diagnostic process.
 PAH is ideally managed by collaborative efforts between cardiologists and pulmonologists who specialize in managing this complex disease.
 Baptist’s Advanced Heart Failure Program is uniquely capable of providing leading-edge cardiac care for such patients, and we are working with the pulmonology experts at Memphis Lung Physicians group to offer a multidisciplinary PAH Center where patients are evaluated by both lung and heart specialists during the same visit.